-50 years down the road my husband and I will still look back at our wedding and honeymoon, and agree that we would not have changed a thing.
-It was literally our dream come true.
-The entire day was perfect and then we got on a plane and crossed the globe on the most epic adventure together.
+50 years down the road, my husband and I will look back at our wedding and honeymoon, and agree that we would not have changed a thing.
+The entire day was perfect and afterwards, we got on a plane and crossed the globe on the most epic adventure together.
 The best part was that we did all of this on a VERY tight budget.
-Actually, we ended up making money when it was all said and done.
+In fact, we ended up making money when it was all said and done.
 Keep scrolling to see my 12 tips on how to afford your dream wedding and honeymoon!

-Here are 12 tips we personally used during the planning process that ended up being in our favor financially and emotionally.
 Like I said before though, there is no right way to do your wedding—as long as you both love it and it is everything you dreamed of.
 But if you want some tips on how to afford your dream wedding and honeymoon, keep reading!
-Some of these tips may or may not pertain to you and that is totally fine.
+Some of these tips may or may not pertain to you.
 This is just what worked for us and what we wanted!

 I love getting to capture moments like this alongside my husband.
 After proposing in a beautiful snow scene, they shared some biblical scripture together and celebrated their new life chapter together.
 All my future brides, men looking to propose, couples, families, or for any occasion you want documented for future stories need to reach out to @clayton.made ..with the start of the year comes great deals with bookings for 2018 also, hint hint.
 But for real, you won’t regret it!
 I love sharing this lifestyle with him. #bookingnow